VictoriaShalabaeva/italian-cuisine-app/manual-testing.md

   - The dropdown menu with categories is functioning well.
   - The input fields have helper messages.
   - When the input field is filled in correctly, the green text message appears; when the input field is filled in incorrectly, the red text appears.
-  - If the user enter the ingredients and preparation data correctly (each ingredient and preparation step starting with a new line), it will be recorded and consequently displayed correctly in a recipe card.
+  - If the user enters the ingredients and preparation data correctly (each ingredient and preparation step starting with a new line), it will be recorded and consequently displayed correctly in a recipe card.

     <img src="static/images/testing/add-new-recipe-form.jpg" alt="Add New Recipe form testing" width="500px" height="auto">

   - If the submit button *Add Recipe* is clicked, the new recipe will be added to the database (MongoDB), it will appear in your *Profile* and on the *All Recipes* page (and will be available for other users to view).
   - When the new recipe is added, the user is redirected to the *Profile* page and the flash message is displayed.
-  - If the user does not provide a broken image url, the fallback image is displayed.
+  - If the user provides a broken image url, the fallback image is displayed.

     <img src="static/images/testing/recipe-successfully-added.jpg" alt="Flash message about successful addition of a new recipe." width="700px" height="auto">

   - If the button *Cancel* is clicked, the user will be redirected back to his *Profile* page.

 ### Edit Recipe

-  - If the logged in user click *Edit Recipe* button, the user will be redirected to *Edit Recipe* page.
+  - If the logged in user clicks *Edit Recipe* button, the user will be redirected to *Edit Recipe* page.
   - The form is prefilled with the recipe data correctly.
   - The user can make changes and click the *Save Changes* button.
 The data is modified in the database and can be seen in a recipe card.
 The flash message will appear "Recipe Successfully Updated".
   - If the user click *Cancel* button, the user is redirected to the *Profile* page.

     <img src="static/images/testing/edit-recipe-form.jpg" alt="Edit Recipe form testing" width="500px" height="auto">

-  - If the user, while being not logged in, has a link of the *Edit Recipe* page for any recipe, the user will be redirected to *Log In* page.
+  - If the user, while being logged out, has a link of the *Edit Recipe* page for any recipe, the user will be redirected to *Log In* page.

 ### Delete Recipe

-  - If the logged in user click *Delete Recipe* button, the modal window will appear asking if the user is sure to delete a recipe.
+  - If the logged in user clicks *Delete Recipe* button, the modal window will appear asking if the user is sure to delete a recipe.
-  - If the user click *Delete* button, the recipe will be deleted from the database and consequently from *All Recipes* and *Profile* pages.
+  - If the user clicks *Delete* button, the recipe will be deleted from the database and consequently from *All Recipes* and *Profile* pages.
-  - If the user click *Cancel* button, the user is redirected to the *Profile* page.
+  - If the user clicks *Cancel* button, the user is redirected to the *Profile* page.
   - When the recipe is deleted, the user is redirected to the *Profile* page and the flash message is displayed.

     <img src="static/images/testing/delete-recipe.jpg" alt="Delete Recipe testing" width="500px" height="auto">

   - If the user logs out and than goes back to his *Profile* page (while being logged out) and tries to delete the recipe, the user will be redirected to *Log In* page.

-  - If the user logs out, then logs in with another account, then click back trying to come back to the previous pages, and tries to delete the recipe of another user, the user is redirected to *Home* page.
+  - If the user logs out, then logs in with another account, then clicks back trying to come back to the previous pages, and tries to delete the recipe of another account, the user is redirected to *Home* page.

 ### Other defensive design and custom error pages

-  - If the user, while being logged in, copy the link of his profile page, then logs out from his profile and paste that link in the address bar, the custom 500 error page will be displayed.
+  - If the user, while being logged in, copies the link of his profile page, then logs out from his profile and pastes that link in the address bar, the custom 500 error page will be displayed.

     <img src="static/images/testing/500-error-page.jpg" alt="500 error testing" width="700px" height="auto">